kartikp962/India-Map-Web-App/README.md

 ### Login/SignUp Page

-The first UI interface is the home/main page where book create option is avalable.
+The first UI interface is the login/signup page from where user can enter into the web app.

 <img width="955" alt="image" src="https://github.com/kartikp962/India-Map-Web-App/assets/114161683/d086acba-5d34-4c5c-8433-591e99277438">